crownstone/bluenet/docs/STYLE.md

 }
 ```

-This way, the '}' is always a line on its own, making it easier to parse in your head, especially when the body of the if statements become larger.
+The end bracket, `}`, is always on a line of its own.
+This makes it easier to parse in your head when the body of the `if` statement becomes larger.
-By indenting the cases, it's easy to see where the switch stops.
+The `case` clauses are indented w.r.t. the `switch` statement.
+This makes it easy to see where the switch stops.
+The brackets are optional.

+Nerd tip: create a `source/.vimrc` file with as option `set cinoptions=l1`.

 ## Naming

+Use camel case names for classes, for function names, for function arguments, for member variables, and in general most of the times.

+- `ClassName`
+- `functionName(uint8_t argOne, size_t argTwo)`
+- `_memberVar`

-Try to use camelcase naming.
-Struct definitions are the exception.
+Struct definitions (or in general **plain old data**, POD) are the exception, end them with `_t`.

-- ClassName
-- functionName()
+- `cs_some_struct_t`

+Macros are an exception as well (use them sparingly), use underscores.

-- cs_some_struct_t
+- `BLUETOOTH_NAME`

 Sometimes you have a full uppercase abbreviation in your name, in that case just pretend it's a word.
 For example: rssiMacAddress.

 ### Variables

-- localVar
+- `localVar`
-- _memberVar
+- `_memberVar`

-This makes it easier to recognize member variables, and saves you from coming up with alternative names when you have things like: `void setRssi(int8_t rssi) { _rssi = rssi; }`.
+This makes it easy to recognize member variables.
+It also saves you from coming up with alternative names when you have things like: `void setRssi(int8_t rssi) { _rssi = rssi; }`.

-Try to actually name your variables, avoid single letters (with the exception of loop counters).
+Try to actually name your variables, avoid single letters (with the exception of a variable for loop iterations).

 ## Comments